NewYork-Presbyterian Fund Inc / NewYork-Presbyterian Hospital

 Overview

-The New York-Presbyterian Fund Inc (founded 1998) is the fundraising and fund distribution arm of NewYork-Presbyterian Hospital, with assets exceeding $3.7 billion and annual income of $325+ million as of 2021.
-While the Fund primarily supports the hospital system itself, NewYork-Presbyterian Hospital administers two significant community grant programs: the Community Fund (launched 2023) and the Mini-Grants program (operating since 2011).
-These programs reflect the hospital's commitment to addressing social determinants of health in underserved communities across New York City and Westchester County.
-The organization holds a Four-Star rating (92%) from Charity Navigator, indicating strong financial health and accountability.
-The Community Fund represents a strategic expansion of the hospital's community engagement, distributing over $3 million to local community-based organizations addressing health disparities.
+The New York-Presbyterian Fund Inc (founded 1998) is the fundraising and fund distribution arm of NewYork-Presbyterian Hospital, with assets exceeding $3.6 billion and annual income of $325+ million as of 2023.
+While the Fund primarily supports the hospital system itself ($99.9 million in grants paid in 2023), NewYork-Presbyterian Hospital administers two significant community grant programmes: the Community Fund (launched 2023) and the Mini-Grants programme (operating since 2011).
+These programmes reflect the hospital's commitment to addressing social determinants of health in underserved communities across New York City and Westchester County.
+The organisation holds a Four-Star rating (92%) from Charity Navigator, indicating strong financial health and accountability.
+The Community Fund represents a strategic expansion of the hospital's community engagement, distributing over $3 million to local community-based organisations addressing health disparities.

 Funding Priorities